Overview of Submissions Received

 We published a consultation paper on 31 July 2018.

-We have consulted widely to inform our understanding of which aspects of the legislation are working well and where there are opportunities for improvement.
+We consulted widely to inform our understanding of which aspects of the legislation are working well and where there are opportunities for improvement.

-We have met with and received submissions from:
+We met with and received submissions from:

 companies across a range of sectors that have obligations under the reporting scheme and safeguard,

 service providers that assist companies in meeting their obligations,

 individuals and groups that use the data reported, and

 the government bodies that administer the legislation or use the data reported.

 The Authority publisehd its report in December 2018.
 It is based on the Authority’s own research and analysis and informed by the extensive consultation the Authority has undertaken as well as the submissions received.